nirtamir2/talks/2025-06-26/src/slides.md

 </div>

 <!--
+TypeScript is great
+[click]

+For the happy path.

 When you execute any plain typescript function you have no way of knowing what may go wrong unless you read the function implementation
 -->